d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-and-dataset.md

 ## Exercises

 1. Machine translation has long been evaluated based on superficial $n$-gram matching between an output translation and a ground-truth translation.
 Can you design a measure for evaluating machine translation results by using NLI?
+1. How can we change hyperparameters to reduce the vocabulary size?